alan-conway/Reversi/README.md

 }
 ~~~

-I also wrote an extension method for implementors of INotifyPropertyChanged
+I also wrote an extension method for implementors of INotifyPropertyChanged which lets me conveniently perform a custom Action when the a particular property is changed - this allows me to confirm whether or not changes in property values fire the event as expected.

 ### _The Game Engine:_